Best GPU under $1000 2023 – best $1k graphics card

 355W

-- Great cooling solution that improves thermals and fan curves over reference
+• Great cooling solution that improves thermals and fan curves over reference

-- Improved power management from an experienced brand
+• Improved power management from an experienced brand

-- High quality build and overclocked for top tier performance
+• High quality build and overclocked for top tier performance

 The flagship option of the RDNA 3 lineup, AMD’s Radeon RX 7900 XTX is the best choice of GPU under $1000.
 A nice high-end option it is a powerful option, alongside the good support of drivers and features it is a good overall graphics card for PC gaming.

 In the GPU what you’ll find is the Navi 31 XTX variant.
 Made with TSMC’s 5 and 6nm process, it has 57.7 billion transistors on it.
 Utilizing the MCM design it has two chips on it working together for its design, so you get a 529mm² total die size.
-Featuring 6,144 Shaders, 384 TMUs, 192 ROPs, 96 RT and Tensor cores.
+Featuring 6,144 Shaders, 384 TMUs, 192 ROPs, 96 RT, and Tensor cores.
 It also has 24GB of GDDR6 memory, with a 384-bit bus clocked at 20Gbps, and it has a bandwidth of 960GB/s.
 It is clocked in at 1,855MHz, with a shader and game clock of 2,269MHz, and a boost up to 2,499MHz, with a TDP of 355W.

 With our hands-on review, we got the performance of the card.
 There we see the card easily achieve over 100 FPS on the highest settings, with some a bit lower on the demanding options.
 But the ray tracing performance is also improved over what previous offerings had and is more in line with what even Nvidia’s option has to offer.
-Although where it might fall back is encoding in particular as that isn’t as efficient as Team Greens.
+However, where it might fall back is encoding in particular as that isn’t as efficient as Team Greens.

-Best Nvidia GPU under $1000
+Best budget GPU under 1000

-12GB GDDR6X
+16GB GDDR6X

 Dimensions